 In many of these situations, far from equilibrium dynamics triggers spatial instabilities that eventually lead to pattern formation.
-In the context of superconductivity and superfluidity, although the study of nonequilibrium dynamics has received a lot of attention, the spontaneous generation of spatial structures, either due to the Kibble-Zurek mechanism or of different origin, have been modeled by employing phenomenological approaches such as the time dependent Ginzburg-Landau [1, 11-13], the Gross-Pitaevskii equation [2, 8] or applied holography [9, 14] where the dynamics of the superconductor is mapped onto that of a gravitational system.
+In the context of superconductivity and superfluidity, although the study of nonequilibrium dynamics has received a lot of attention, the spontaneous generation of spatial structures, either due to the Kibble-Zurek mechanism or of different origin, has been modeled by employing phenomenological approaches such as the time dependent Ginzburg-Landau [1, 11-13], the Gross-Pitaevskii equation [2, 8] or applied holography [9, 14] where the dynamics of the superconductor is mapped onto that of a gravitational system.

 It is expected that these phenomenological approaches will be qualitatively correct close to a second order phase transition.
-However, the full non-linear structure of the time dependent BdG equations [15, 16], due to the self-consistent condition verified by the order parameter, is fully necessary for the quantitative description of the out of equilibrium dynamics of a superconductor.
+However, the full non-linear structure of the time dependent Bogoliubov-deGennes (BdG) equations [15, 16], due to the self-consistent condition verified by the order parameter, is fully necessary for the quantitative description of the out of equilibrium dynamics of a superconductor.
 A simpler problem, the quench dynamics of a Bardeen-Cooper-Schrieffer (BCS) superconductor [17], first investigated in Ref.
-[18], has received a lot of recent attention [19-25].
+[18], has received a lot of recent attention [19-24].
 The conclusion of these studies is that details of the dynamics of the order parameter amplitude depend on both the initial state and the quench protocol, though a generic feature is the existence of oscillations in time.
-For an initial state above the critical temperature, it has been argued [19, 21, 26] that these oscillations do not decay with time, unless collision effects beyond BCS are taken into account, while quenches in the coupling constant within the superconducting state [21-23] lead to oscillations whose amplitude typically decays either exponentially or as a power-law.
+For an initial state above the critical temperature, it has been argued [19,20,25] that these oscillations do not decay with time, unless collision effects beyond BCS are taken into account.
+By contrast quenches in the coupling constant within the superconducting state [20-22] lead to oscillations whose amplitude typically decays either exponentially or as a power-law.

-A perturbative analytic treatment of the dynamics using the full time dependent BdG formalism, that accounts for spatial inhomogeneities, showed that eventually the order parameter develops a simple oscillating spatial structure with a typical length directly related to the superconducting coherence length [27].
+A perturbative analytic treatment of the dynamics using the full time dependent BdG formalism, that accounts for spatial inhomogeneities, showed that eventually the order parameter develops a simple oscillating spatial structure with a typical length directly related to the superconducting coherence length [26].
 This perturbative treatment cannot take into account the full non-linear nature of the time evolution so the validity of these results is only assured for relatively short time scales where these non-linear effects are small.
 A very similar pattern of spatial oscillations has been reported in the quench dynamics of the order parameter of a holographic superconductor [14].
-The recently published paper [28] also highlights the intricate spatial pattern formation observed in the postquench dynamics of charge density wave states.
+More recently [27], the spontaneous formation of an intricate spatial pattern resulting from the quench dynamic has been observed in the context of charge density waves